HMS Repulse (1916): Force Z

 The first attack began at 11:13 when 250 kg bombs were dropped from eight G3Ms from an altitude of 11500 ft.
 The battlecruiser was straddled by two bombs, then hit by a third which penetrated through the hangar to explode on the armoured deck below.
 This inflicted a number of casualties and damaged the ship's Supermarine Walrus seaplane, which was then pushed over the side to remove a fire hazard.
 Anti-aircraft fire damaged five of the Japanese bombers, two so badly that they immediately returned to Saigon.
 In the ensuing attacks, Repulse was skilfully handled by her captain, Bill Tennant, who managed to avoid 19 torpedoes as well as the remaining bombs from the G3Ms.
-However, Repulse was then caught by a synchronised pincer attack by 17 Mitsubishi G4M torpedo bombers and hit by four or five torpedoes in rapid succession.
-The gunners on the Repulse shot down two planes and heavily damaged eight more, but the torpedo damage proved fatal.
-At 12:23, Repulse listed severely to port, quickly capsized and went down by the stern with the loss of 508 officers and men.
+The gunners on the Repulse shot down two planes and heavily damaged eight more.
+However, Repulse was then caught by a synchronised pincer attack by 17 Mitsubishi G4M torpedo bombers and hit by four or five torpedoes in rapid succession which proved fatal.
+At 12:23, Repulse listed severely to port, quickly capsized and went down by the stern with the loss of 508 officers and men out of 1,309.
 The destroyers Electra and Vampire rescued the survivors, including Captain Tennant.

-The wreck
+Wreck

+HMS Repulse came to rest at 183 ft, almost upside down with her starboard side elevated and her port side buried in the seabed at 3°37′N 104°20′E.

 The wreck site was designated as a 'Protected Place' in 2002 under the Protection of Military Remains Act 1986, 60 years after her sinking.

 Survivors described five torpedo hits on Repulse, four on the port side and one on the starboard side.
 The four portside hits purportedly were: two amidship, one abreast of the rear turret and one near the propellers.
 The starboard side hit was amidships.
 A 2007 diving expedition could confirm only two of the hits by examination of the wreck: the portside hit near the propellers and the starboard hit amidship.
 Unfortunately, at the time of the expedition, the portside midships section of the wreck was buried in the ocean floor thus the claimed hits there could not be confirmed.
-However, the area abreast of the port rear turret was accessible and no sign whatsoever of a torpedo hit – as described by survivors – was found to be there.
+However, the area abreast of the port rear turret was accessible and no sign whatsoever of a torpedo hit, as described by survivors, was found.

-In October 2014, the Daily Telegraph reported that both Prince of Wales and Repulse were being "extensively damaged" with explosives by scrap metal dealers.
+In October 2014, The Daily Telegraph reported that both Prince of Wales and Repulse were being "extensively damaged" with explosives by scrap metal dealers.
+In May 2023, it was reported that a Chinese ship, Chuan Hong 68, illegally scavenged the wreck for its low-background steel.
+In July 2024, this same vessel, Chuan Hong 68, suspected of not only looting the wrecks of Force Z but other World War II wrecks in Asian waters, was back 'working' in the region and was subsequently detained by Malaysia authorities for 'paperwork violations'.